LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

         - Note: Arrow Keys might scroll the page not just act as inputs
     - Q/E/R or 1/2/3 for abilites
     - Enter to continue/move between screens (mouse click also works)
+    - Any [key] on buttons means pressing that key will be equvialnt to pressing that button with the mouse
 - Touch/Mouse support Support
     - Touch the movement keys (bottom right) to move
     - Touch the ability keys (bottom left) to activate them